 As the building neared completion, Dr. Gray died suddenly in 1979.
 The congregation called Rev. Brad D. Evans as its new pastor in 1980, and he began his ministry in the newly completed building.
 In 1982, PCC joined the PCA (Presbyterian Church in America) at the joining and receiving at Calvin College in Michigan.
 As the church grew, the facility was expanded to include a Christian Education wing in 1984.

 We have enjoyed the faithful ministry of our pastor, Dr. Brad D. Evans, for nearly 38 years.
 His powerful preaching has been a major strength of our church.
+Pastor Evans retired as Senior Pastor in January 2018.
 Pastor Lawrence (Larry) Bowlin was called as an Associate Pastor in 2012 to work along side Pastor Evans.
-Pastor Evans retired as Senior Pastor in January 2018.
+Pastor Bowlin received a call to serve as a Senior Pastor in Michigan in 2018.

-Pastor Bill Clark was been called as an interm pastor while the church searches for a new senior pastor.
+Rev. Bill Clark was called to serve as an interm pastor while the church searches for a new senior pastor.
 Rev. Clark began his ministry in February 2018.